-The 2-day course: Positive Dementia Care – A Creative Toolkit is based on over ten-years practice-research by author and tutor Karrie Marshall, for joyful and creative ways of connecting with people who are living with dementia, through to end of life care.
+The 2-day course: Creativity in dementia care – is based on over twenty years creative practice in healthcare and ten-years practice-research for joyful and creative ways of connecting with people who are living with dementia.

 The course is aimed at people interested in working creatively to support meaningful interactions, identity, inclusion and connection for better quality professional care.
 Previous participants have included doctors, care home managers, artists, drama therapists, and care staff.
-The course is delivered by Karrie Marshall with one or more of the following creative facilitators: Chris King, Cath Giles, Lorna Campbell or Keith Walker.
+The creative facilitators also have backgrounds in visual arts, drama, dance, creative writing, story-making and puppetry.

 - Deepen knowledge & understanding about the importance of creativity and learning in dementia care